 Most ovarian cysts go away on their own and never cause problems, but cysts that rupture, twist, or become cancerous are serious medical concerns.
-Adam Shoman, MD, FACOG, diagnoses and treats ovarian cysts at Elite OBGYN, P.C. in Hackensack, New Jersey.
+Adam Shoman, MD, FACOG, and Azer Alizade, MD, FACOG diagnoses and treats ovarian cysts at Elite OBGYN in Hackensack, New Jersey.
 To find out if you have an ovarian cyst, call or book an appointment online.

 Ovarian cysts are small sacs filled with fluid or other tissue that grow on an ovary.
 Most women develop at least one ovarian cyst throughout their lifetime.